Closing your business

 Creditors’ voluntary liquidation: This is when a company is unable to pay its debts when they are due.
 Sometimes this happens when a members’ voluntary liquidation is converted into a creditors’ voluntary liquidation.
 In other cases, it is when the members of a company decide that the company’s debts are such that it should be dissolved as a creditors’ voluntary liquidation.

 Involuntary liquidation means that a company is wound up by the court.
 This happens mainly at the initiation of any member or creditor of the company.
-In some circumstances, it can happen by order of the Minister for Jobs, Enterprise and Innovation.
+In some circumstances, it can happen by order of the Minister for Business, Enterprise and Innovation.
 The court appoints the liquidator and supervises the liquidation process.

 A receiver may be appointed by the court or when a loan agreement is being enforced.
 The receiver is appointed to take control of the assets of the company which have been used to secure a loan, such as a mortgage.
 Where a loan is secured on certain company assets the receiver sells these assets on behalf of the lender.